NachoColl/invoicing.services/slate/source/index.html.md

 ```

-**invoicing.services** uses API keys to allow access to the API methods.
-You can get an API key at our [website](https://invoicing.services).
+[invoicing.services](https://invoicing.services) API requires a personal **API Key** to authenticate your calls (to get such key, just sign in at [invoicing.services](https://invoicing.services) (or [test.invoicing.services](https://test.invoicing.services)) for free).

-We expect for the API key to be included in all API requests to the server in a header that looks like the following:
+Once you get your API Key, you must include it in all of your API calls as a header attribute:

 `'X-Api-Key': 'my-api-key'`